Skip to main content

 Mental model for carry and overflow

-In case of signed numbers, consider the sequence as a ring.
-When overflow happens, the result wraps around to the negative side of the ring.
-This is also why it's called a overflow.
+For signed numbers, picture the sequence as a ring.
+On overflow, the result wraps to the negative side of the ring.
+This is why it's called an overflow.

-In case of unsigned numbers, consider the sequence as a straight line.
-When carry happens, the result exceeds the maximum limit.
+For unsigned numbers, picture the sequence as a straight line.
+On a carry, the result goes past the max limit.

-There are some cases, such as specific combinations of negative and positive numbers, where both carry and overflow can happen simultaneously.
+In some cases, with certain mixes of negative and positive numbers, both carry and overflow happen at once.